Mets claim rubber match against Reds

 Stroman set down 13 in a row before running into trouble in the fifth, when Kyle Farmer homered with two outs.
 Stroman then issued three straight walks and was pulled for Brad Brach (5-4), who retired Suarez on a pop up.

-Brach allowed two hits over 1 1/3 innings.
+Brach allowed two hits over 1 1/3 innings, striking out one and not walking a batter.
 Justin Wilson, the Mets’ fifth pitcher, earned his fourth save with a hitless ninth.

 J.D.
 Davis homered in the sixth for the Mets and Brandon Nimmo added a solo shot in the ninth.
 Conforto was the only player on either team with two hits.

-Stroman allowed the two runs on three hits and three walks while striking out two.
+Stroman allowed two runs on three hits and three walks while striking out two over 4 2/3 innings.
+Bauer went seven innings and gave up five runs on six hits with no walks and eight strikeouts.

 Tucker Barnhart homered in the eighth for the Reds.

-Note: EditorsNote: Updates Mets’ playoff position in graf 2; other minor edits